dbos-inc/dbos-docs/docs/integrations/supabase.md

 ### Developing Locally

-You can also use develop your DBOS application locally while storing its data in Supabase!
+You can also develop your DBOS application locally while storing its data in Supabase!
 Here's how:

 <LargeTabs groupId="language">
 <LargeTabItem value="python" label="Python">